KayT77/KayT77/README.md

  A Collection of personal work and practice projects

-1.Rock Paper Scissors
+#Rock Paper Scissors
-2.Savings Calculator
+#Savings Calculator
+#Madlip on Soccer
-3.Word Replacement Program
+#.Word Replacement Program